insufferable3/forestfires-/README.md

-# forest fire
+# forest fires

-A machine learning model
+A machine learning model that predicts the likelihood or spread of forest fires based on weather and environmental conditions.